AlGepe/OmniSnippets_JS/docs/generalTips/intro.rst

 Omni Calculator's handbook for calculatorians©
 =================================================

 The following handbook aims to **gather all the knowledge** about the tools that calculatorians can use at Omni Calculator.
-We hope this guide would become a precious source of information that you can revisit whenever you have doubts about the calculator's engine, text writing, and any other Omni-related stuff.
+We hope this guide will become a precious source of information that you can revisit whenever you have doubts about the calculator's engine, text writing, and any other Omni-related stuff.

-The handbook was created by Dominik, Jack, Steve, and Wojtek, who shared the experience they gained during the work at Omni Calculator as calculatorians, reviewers, or proofreaders.
-We will update it regularly with all new features that come out at Omni Calculator with time.
+The handbook was created by Dominik, Steve, Wojtek, and Jack, who have shared the experience they gained during the work at Omni Calculator as calculatorians, reviewers, or proofreaders.
+They will update it regularly with all new features that come out at Omni Calculator with time.
 Any **feedback or requests** for new content should be directed to **Steve**, the current editor of this guide.
 Enjoy the handbook!